-Always follow the manufacturer's instructions regarding how long you should leave your jewelry in the cleaner for, and at what temperature.
+Always follow the manufacturer's instructions regarding how long you should leave your jewellery in the cleaner for, and at what temperature.
 Never exceed these guidelines as it may damage your jewellery.
 Other tips for ultrasonic cleaning include:

-Make sure your cleaner comes with a basket that sits within the device.
-Your jewelry and gemstones should not directly be touching the sides or bottom of the cleaner.
+- Make sure your cleaner comes with a basket that sits within the device (your jewellery and gemstones should not directly be touching the sides or bottom of the cleaner)

 Some gems should never be cleaned using this method, regardless of treatment, and we’ve listed some of the most common ones below.
 This can be down to their relative softness, or even their tendency to split across their cleavage plane under certain circumstances.

-Steam cleaning at high pressure is a highly dangerous and specialized task, and the vast majority of you will not own a professional steam cleaner.
-So if you’re going down this route, just make sure your chosen jeweler understands the process and the dangers.
+Steam cleaning at high pressure is a highly dangerous and specialised task, and the vast majority of you will not own a professional steam cleaner.
+So if you’re going down this route, just make sure your chosen jeweller understands the process and the dangers.

-Amber is fossilized tree sap left over from ancient forests, so like Pearl, it is also organically formed and needs special care and attention.
+Amber is fossilised tree sap left over from ancient forests; so, like Pearl, it is also organically formed and needs special care and attention.
 But while a Pearl can develop in just a few years, Amber is millions of years old.